fauzanazhiman/aspnet-core-jwt-authentication-api/README.md

 ## What's the difference?

-The authenticaiton JWT is encrypted here.
+* The authentication JWT is encrypted here;
+* There are 2 different keys: Encyrption & signing key.
+They are configurable;
+* PII is shown for development environment only